-Response method provides an unmatched opportunity for forecasting a near-eld tsunami, when the conventional source inversion cannot resolve a complex structure and dynamics of a near-eld tsunami generating function, nor there is time for live hydrodynamic modeling.
+Response method provides an unmatched opportunity for forecasting a near-eld tsunami, when the conventional source inversion cannot resolve a complex structure and dynamics of a neareld tsunami generating function, nor there is time for live hydrodynamic modeling.
 Using a few hypothetical Cascadia mega-events, we demonstrate how sea level measurements at the entrance of Juan De Fuca strait can be instantly converted into a tsunami prediction by Tacoma 2+ h later, as well as into the wave time histories at other WA and BC locations in the Salish sea.
-For this application, the response method naturally scales to any number of detectors.
+For this application, the response method was modied to allow the detector be located in the tail of the deformation.
+Response method naturally scales to any number of detectors.
 Using more detectors across the strait would improve the prediction accuracy by resolving more variance along the wavefront.